 - Put the vegetables in the baking/casserole dish with beef.

-- Add the tomato paste, garlic, salt, pepper, basil, parsley, and thyme to the dish and stir to combine.
+- While the wine is simmering, add the tomato paste, garlic, salt, pepper, basil, parsley, and thyme to the dish with the meat and vegetables and stir to combine.

-- Pour the broth and wine over the mixture and cover.
+- Pour the wine and broth over the mixture and cover.

 - Cook in the preheated oven 2½-3 hours until beef is fork tender and breaks apart easily.